Why Can’t I Get Pregnant

 The most frustrating case is when all tests come back normal and the couple still cannot seem to conceive naturally.
 Yet, many of these subtle problems are likely responsible for the “unknown cases.”

-Sometimes, factors which contribute to infertility can be less quantifiable.
+Sometimes, factors that contribute to infertility can be less quantifiable.
 It has been determined that age plays a significant role in the ability to conceive.
 As a woman approaches 40 and beyond, her chances of conceiving with her own eggs reduce dramatically.
 Smoking, sexually transmitted diseases (STDs), body weight and a stressful lifestyle also factor prominently in a woman’s ability to produce eggs and carry a pregnancy.

 It is very important to identify which factors may be contributing to infertility.
 The tests described on this site will help determine which course of action should be taken and which can be ruled out – saving the infertile couple the frustration and costs of unnecessary or ineffective treatments.